How To Break Your Sugar Addiction in Four Days

 My children’s book, The Adventures of Junk Food Dude, is a story about two kids who come from very different homes.
 I’d like to read you a few pages.

-The Green Smoothie Guy is an athlete, in 2nd grade, and is raised eating greens, vegetables, fruits—all the good stuff.
+The Green Smoothie Guy is a 2nd Grader who plays sports and eats greens, vegetables, fruits—all the good stuff.

 Junk Food Dude (whose real name is revealed later in the story) is his classmate who faces an all-too-common self-esteem-wrecker: childhood obesity.